FUZZFACED

 WIRES

-Until 1967 the electrical wires were coated with a black and white cloth (since 1965 it has sometimes been replaced by a yellow one).
+Until 1967 the electrical wires were coated with a black and white cloth.
+Since 1965, Fender sometimes used yellow wires instead of the white ones.

-Fender usually used, on vintage Stratocaster, Switchcraft jack plates.
-As you see in the pictures, they had some slots (green arrows) and "SWITCHCRAFT" engraved (red arrow) in the inner metal rings, and a dot at the end of the contact plate (blue arrow).
-Usually the older ones has a darker brown fiberboard panel, later has a lighter brown one.
+Fender Stratocasters were equipped with Switchcraft jack plates.
+As you see in the pictures, they featured some slots (green arrows) and the word “SWITCHCRAFT” stamped (red arrow) on the inner metal ring, and a dot at the end of the contact plate (blue arrow).
+The older Switchcraft jack plates usually had a darker brown fiberboard panel.

 Stratocaster Jack input